shabnam-b/Snowflake_AI_DEMO/README.md

 - **Perform revenue attribution** from marketing campaigns to closed deals via Salesforce CRM integration
 - **Search unstructured documents** to provide context and policy information
 - **Scrape and analyze web content** from any URL to incorporate external data and insights
+- **Generate presigned URLs** for secure, temporary access to files stored in internal stages
 - **Generate visualizations** including trend lines, bar charts, and analytics
 - **Combine insights** from multiple data sources for comprehensive answers
 - **Calculate marketing ROI** and customer acquisition costs across the complete customer journey